 Environmental Component Potential Impact Mitigation Measure(s) Monitoring Activities 165, 169 1⁄2, 171, 171 1⁄2, 173, 175, 175 1⁄2, 177 Spadina Avenue and 378 Queen Street and 378 Queen Street West (Ref # OLAW-014) Construction Demolition of all or part of the building.
 Operations Potential impacts to the resource are not anticipated during operations.
-Construction Prior to property modifications, including but not limited to demolition, the following will be completed: Consult with the City of Toronto Documentation and Salvage Interpretation/Commemoration Framework Retain south elevation and southwest elevation in-situ, and panelize the west elevation Given anticipated in-situ retention, additional mitigation measures include: Retain south elevation and southwest elevation in-situ, and panelize the west elevation Given anticipated in-situ retention, additional mitigation measures include: Retain south elevation and southwest elevation in-situ, and panelize the west elevation Dismantle and salvage north elevation east elevation return, intact original storefront elements, stone base on west elevation, portico, and metal cornice Modification of three existing window opening at the western extern of the south elevation to become the new station entrance Conversion of existing windows to ventilation loures at the south elevation Reinstate north and west elevations, and partial east return using panelized, dismantled and salvaged, and new material to match Provide new flashing and bring the reinstated elements to a state of good repair Operations As no impacts are anticipated to the resource during operations, no mitigation measures are recommended.
+Construction Prior to property modifications, including but not limited to demolition, the following will be completed: Consult with the City Documentation and Salvage Interpretation/Commemoration Framework Retain south elevation and southwest elevation in-situ, and panelize the west elevation Given anticipated in-situ retention, additional mitigation measures include: Retain south elevation and southwest elevation in-situ, and panelize the west elevation Dismantle and salvage north elevation east elevation return, intact original storefront elements, stone base on west elevation, portico, and metal cornice Modification of three existing window opening at the western extern of the south elevation to become the new station entrance Conversion of existing windows to ventilation louvres at the south elevation Reinstate north and west elevations, and partial east return using panelized, dismantled and salvaged, and new material to match Provide new historically appropriate windows and doors Provide new flashing and bring the reinstated elements to a state of good repair Operations As no impacts are anticipated to the resource during operations, no mitigation measures are recommended.
 Construction Monitoring activities during construction related to potential vibration impacts are outlined in Section 5.8.
 Operations As no impacts are anticipated to the resource during operations, no monitoring activities are recommended.
 205 Queen Street West (Ref # OLAW-018) Construction Demolition of all or part of the resource.
 Temporary relocation of north and east elevations with partial west return.
 Operations Potential impacts to the resource are not anticipated during operations.
-Construction Prior to property modifications, including but not limited to demolition, the following will be completed: Consult with the City of Toronto Documentation and Salvage Interpretation/Commemoration Framework Reinstate north and east elevations, and partial west return elevation using temporarily relocated, dismantled, and salvaged materials Provide new historically appropriate windows Operations As no impacts are anticipated to the resource during operations, no mitigation measures are recommended.
-Construction No monitoring activities are recommended during construction.
+Construction Prior to property modifications, including but not limited to demolition, the following will be completed: Consult with the City Documentation and Salvage Interpretation/Commemoration Framework Reinstate north and east elevations, and partial west return elevation using temporarily relocated, dismantled, and salvaged materials Provide new historically appropriate windows Operations As no impacts are anticipated to the resource during operations, no mitigation measures are recommended.
+No monitoring activities are recommended during construction.
 Operations As no impacts are anticipated to the resource during operations, no monitoring activities are recommended.